-Established in 2000, The U.S. Highbush Blueberry Council (USHBC) is a federal agriculture research and promotion program with independent oversight from the United States Department of Agriculture (USDA).
-USHBC represents blueberry growers and packers in North and South America who market their blueberries in the United States and overseas, and works to promote the growth and well-being of the entire blueberry industry.
-USHBC was established by blueberry growers and currently has 2,500 growers, packers and importers.
-USHBC is committed to providing blueberries that are grown, harvested, packed and shipped in clean, safe environments.
-Learn more at ushbc.org.
+The U.S. Highbush Blueberry Council is an agriculture promotion group, representing blueberry growers and packers in North and South America who market their blueberries in the United States and overseas, and works to promote the growth and well-being of the entire blueberry industry.
+The blueberry industry is committed to providing blueberries that are grown, harvested, packed and shipped in clean, safe environments.
+Learn more at blueberrycouncil.org.

 [i] Heart Disease and Stroke Statistics – 2020 Update: A Report from the American Heart Association(2021, January 132).
 Retrieved from https://www.ahajournals.org/doi/10.1161/CIR.0000000000000757

 [ii] Basu, A., Du, M., Leyva, M. J., Sanchez, K., Betts, N. M., Wu, M., … Lyons, T. J. (2010).
 Blueberries Decrease Cardiovascular Risk Factors in Obese Men and Women with Metabolic Syndrome.
 The Journal of Nutrition, 140(9), 1582-1587. doi: 10.3945/jn.110.124701